Trade directory · Danbury metro · Connecticut

 Permit Requirements

-City of Danbury requires permits for HVAC installations, replacements, and modifications.
-Permit fees range from $50-200 based on project scope.
-Submit applications to Building Department with equipment specifications and installation plans.
+City of Danbury requires HVAC permits for system installations, replacements, and major repairs.
+Permit fees range $75-$300 based on system size.
+Submit through Building Department with equipment specifications.

 §3